dennis52-cpu/FINE3300-2025-A1/README.md

 This repository contains all deliverables for FINE 3300 - Assignment #1.
 The first part includes a Python implementation of a Mortgage Payment calculator using semi-annual compounding → EAR → periodic rates → present value of annuity (PVA).

-The part part involves implementation of an Exchange Rates utility that loads Bank of Canada rates from a .csv file and converts amounts via CAD (supports USD↔CAD and other currencies present in the file).
+The second part involves implementation of an Exchange Rates utility that loads Bank of Canada rates from a .csv file and converts amounts via CAD (supports USD↔CAD and other currencies present in the file).

 ### Requested output (Part 1, MortgagePayments)